Hautaklyttn/progDocs/docs/articles/tcl.md

    If set, then it specifies the location of the directory containing library scripts (the value of this variable will be assigned to the 'tcl_library' variable and therefore returned by the command ``[info library]``)
    - **env(TCLLIBPATH)**
    If set, then it must contain a valid Tcl list giving directories to search during auto-load operations.
 Directories must be specified in Tcl format, using "/" as path seperator, regardless of platform.
 This variable is only used when initializing the "auto_path" variable.

 &nbsp;

+**1.1.2 Action-Oriented vs. Object-Oriented**
+In Tcl there are two approaches when defining commands in an application.
+> In the action-oriented approach there is one command for each action that can be taken on an object, and the command takes an object name as an argument.
+For example Tcl's file commands are action-oriented: there are separate commands for opening files, reading, writing, closing, etc.
+In the object-oriented approach there is one command for each object, and the name of the command is the name of the object.
+When the command is invoked its first argument specifies the operation to perform on the object.
+Tk's widget work this way: if there is a button widget .b, there is also a command named .b you can invoke: '.b flash' to flash the widget or '.b invoke' to evaluate its Tcl script.
+The action-oriented approach works well when there are many objects or the objects are unpredictable or short-lived.
+The object-oriented approach works well when the number of objects isn't too great and the objects are well defined and exist for at least moderate amounts of time.
+The object-oriented approach has the advantage that it doesn't pollute the command name space with lots of commands for individual actions.

+&nbsp;